mhbeals/scissorsandpaste/Individual MD Entries/1819-07-22_Caledonian Mercury_147.md

                     from the time of their embarkation until the time of their landing in the colony.
-A grant of land, under the conditions hereafter specified, be made to him at the rate of 100 acres for every such person or family whom he shall so take our ; one-third of the sum advanced to Government on the outset shall be repaid on landing, when the victualling at the expenceof Government shall cease.
+A grant of land, under the conditions hereafter specified, be made to him at the rate of 100 acres for every such person or family whom he shall so take out ; one-third of the sum advanced to Government on the outset shall be repaid on landing, when the victualling at the expenceof Government shall cease.
 A further proportion of one third shall be repaid, as soon as it shall be certified to the Governor of the colony that the settlers under the direction of the person